kean/Preheat/README.md

 <a href="http://cocoadocs.org/docsets/Preheat"><img src="https://img.shields.io/cocoapods/p/Preheat.svg?style=flat)"></a>
 </p>

 Automates preheating (prefetching) of content in `UITableView` and `UICollectionView`.
-Prefetching refers to software that downloads data ahead of time in anticipation of its use.

-> This library is very similar to the `UITableViewDataSourcePrefetching` added in iOS 10
+> This library is similar to `UITableViewDataSourcePrefetching` added in iOS 10

-One of the main ways to use `Preheat` is to improve user experience in applications that display collections of images. `Preheat` allows you to detect which cells are soon going to appear in the viewport, so that you can precache images for those cells.
-You can use `Preheat` in conjunction with any image loading library including [Nuke](https://github.com/kean/Nuke) which it was designed for.
+One of the ways to use `Preheat` is to improve user experience in applications that display collections of images. `Preheat` allows you to detect which cells are soon going to appear on the display, so that you can precache images for those cells.
+You can use `Preheat` with any image loading library, including [Nuke](https://github.com/kean/Nuke) which it was designed for.

 The idea of automating preheating was inspired by Apple’s Photos framework [example app](https://developer.apple.com/library/ios/samplecode/UsingPhotosFramework/Introduction/Intro.html).

 ## Getting Started

 - See [Image Preheating Guide](https://kean.github.io/blog/image-preheating)
-- Check out example project for [Nuke](https://github.com/kean/Nuke) package
+- Check out example project for [Nuke](https://github.com/kean/Nuke)

 ## Usage